 Your butt comprises three muscle groups termed the “glutes,” the largest muscle group in your body.
 These muscles are essential for daily lower body movements such as walking, sitting, and running.
 However, their appearance and size are what people are interested in improving.
 If you are not one for surgery, here are the best butt exercises to grow your glutes at home.

-It’s important to note that the butt/glutes size is mainly determined by genetics, but there are things you can do to manipulate the size and shape.
+It’s important to note that the butt/glute size is mainly determined by genetics, but there are things you can do to manipulate the size and shape.
 Before you decide you want to grow your butt, your nutrition must be on point.
 Protein is essential in building and maintaining your butt size.
-To find out how much protein you need, multiply your bodyweight by .08, and eat that amount of protein in grams daily.
+To find out how much protein you need, multiply your body weight by .08, and eat that amount of protein in grams daily.
 In addition, having the right tools and exercises can take your butt size to the next level.

 Easy, inexpensive tools to grow your butt at home: